eclipse-sumo/sumo/docs/web/docs/Tools/Output.md

 ```

 ## computeStoppingPlaceUsage.py
-This tool reads stop-output and generates occupancy-over-time for stopping places (i.e. parkingArea).
+This tool reads stop-output and tracks the number of stopped vehicles over time at stopping places (i.e. parkingArea).
 A distinct output file will be created for each stopping place.
+If option **--only-changes** is set, only time steps in which the number of stopped vehicles changes, are recorded.

 Example:
 ```